-When you don’t want a separate bulky frame, but still want that clean black outline to make the photo pop, printing on a Wood Wall Panel would be a good option.
+When you don’t want a separate bulky frame, but still want that clean black outline to make the photo pop, Wood Panel Photo Prints would be a good option.

 With a UV-resistant, scratch-free glossy coating, these are solid pieces of art that usually come as one continuous piece – ready to hang.